openthread/openthread/doc/spinel-protocol-src/spinel-basis-glossary.md

 : Physical layer.
 Refers to characteristics and parameters related to the physical implementation and operation of a networking medium.

 PUI
 : Packed Unsigned Integer.
-A way to serialize an unsigned integer using one, two, or three bytes.
+A way to serialize an unsigned integer using one, two, or three octets.
 Used throughout the Spinel protocol.
 See (#packed-unsigned-integer) for more information.

 TID
 : Transaction Identifier.
 May be a value between zero and fifteen.
 See (#tid-transaction-identifier) for more information.